-As a class we will chose a region of the U.S. (American West, Pacific Northwest, or North America in general).
-From this region, we will allow each student to choose a large river system to research.
+As a class we will research large river systems in the Pacific Northwest.
 For each river system, we will describe it physically (drainage area, land use, hydrograph, parent material, etc.), biologically (dominant riparian vegetation, dominant fish species, productivity and seasonal patterns, endangered species presence, invasive species presence, etc.), and culturally (history of the river name, historical land ownership and land-use, traditional ecological knowledge, etc.).
 We will describe reported cases of environmental impacts, news stories on damaging conditions, and the current status of the river in 2013.
 Finally, we will write about restoration projects along the river, success stories and project future conditions.
-We will work to create maps of our drainages and one map that includes all rivers in the series.
-We will compile these profiles into an MES book titled, "Rivers of Hope."
+We will compile these profiles into an MES book titled, "Rivers of Hope," - we will add to the rivers written about in 2013: Fraser, Skagit, Snohomish, Puyallup, Nisqually, Deschutes, Chehalis, Toutle, Sandy, Klamath, Trinity, and Eel.